 So, if you have unrealized losses in your portfolio you might want to sell those assets and realize the loss, because capital losses can help offset capital gains.
 Conversely, you might not want to lock in a loss, if you believe the assets might regain their value.

 So it’s not the unrealized gains or losses themselves that matter, but rather what you do with them.

 Getting Help With Financial Decisions

-If you’re looking to start investing in stocks, SoFi Invest®’s Active Investing platform lets investors choose from an array of stocks, ETFs or fractional shares.
-For a limited time, opening an account gives you the opportunity to win up to $1,000 in the stock of your choice.
-All you have to do is sign up, play the claw game, and find out how much you won.
+For a limited time, funding an account gives you the opportunity to win up to $1,000 in the stock of your choice.
+All you have to do is open and fund a SoFi Invest account.